folio-org/eureka-setup/eureka-cli/README.md

   --verbose
 ```

+### Use AWS ECR
+To use AWS ECR as your container registry rather than the public folio dockerhub, set`AWS_ECR_FOLIO_REPO`in your environment.
+When this env variable is defined it is assumed that this repo is private and you have also defined credentials in your environment.

 ### Troubleshooting

 - Verify that all shell scripts located under `./misc` folder are saved using the **LF** (Line Feed) line break